 The outsourcing industry has been developing in these markets for many years, so there are a lot of options when it comes to companies to work with and the availability of labor.

 The savings don’t only come from hiring people in lower-cost markets, though.
-A big part of it is reducing the overhead and other costs associated with employing people directly, including hiring, taxes, IT, learning & development, training, and facilities.
+A big part of it is reducing the overhead and other costs associated with employing people directly, including hiring, taxes, IT, learning and development, training, and facilities.
 When working with a BPO, they handle all of those logistics.

 Let’s break this down in a chart in terms of how much you can save by outsourcing by location: